CPSC319-2017w1/coast.the-terminal/minutes/Sept-25.md

 * Maia would probably need to work everyone to figure out what front-end functions are required and what back-end functions are required.

 * Lets aim to do our respective tasks by next Wednesday.

+* Ask TA for feedback on Piazza about previous milestone and ask any follow-up questions that we had thought of for the Coast Capital people.

 # Minutes